Getting Started with ncurses

 Programming HOWTO", at the Linux Documentation Project.

-Jim Hall is an advocate for free and open-source software, best known for his work on the FreeDOS Project.
-He also focuses on the usability of open-source software and has mentored many cycles of GNOME usability testing with Outreachy.
-Jim is the Chief In
+Jim Hall is an advocate for free and open-source software, best known for his work on the FreeDOS Project, and he also focuses on the usability of open-source software.
+Jim is the Chief Information Officer at Ramsey County, Minn.